Coronavirus / COVID-19 Recovery Loan Options

 - To qualify a company must have been in business as of 2/15/2020 and had employees or 1099 independent contractors earning pay since that time.

-- The loan is unsecured and does not have a personal guarantee, although it does appear there will be a potential claw back personally if the proceeds are not used for the intended purpose of paying payroll and specific operating expenses.
+- The loan is unsecured and does not have a personal guarantee, although if the loan proceeds are not used for the appropriate purposes the SBA can go after the Borrower.

 We have gotten very mixed reactions from our lending partners and the initial indications make it appear that the focus of most financial institutions is going to be on supporting existing customers with the Paycheck Protection Program versus taking on new customers.
 If you are interested in the Paycheck Protection Program alone, we recommend you apply directly to your existing lender or deposit institution.
-It does appear we may have some options if your lender is not willing to do the loan, and once the additional guidelines are released by the SBA and our lending partners interested in taking on new requests for this program we will get those out to anyone interested and update this site accordingly.
+It does appear we may have some options if your lender is not willing to do the loan, and once lenders get back to us with how and for whom they intend to provide the program, we will relay that information.

 SBA Disaster Assistance Loans